josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    - **HTTP Path**: Paste the JDBC **HTTP Path** value you copied in the previous task.

    - **Data Connectivity mode**: Select **DirectQuery (2)** for the Data Connectivity mode.
-This option will offload query tasks to the Azure Databricks Spark cluster, providing near-real time querying.
+This option will offload query tasks to the Azure Databricks Spark cluster, providing near-real-time querying.

    ![The Spark form is populated with the Server, Protocol, and Data Connectivity mode specified in the previous steps.](media/pbi-desktop-connect-databricks.png 'Spark form')